albertthomas88/albertthomas88.github.io/_posts/2020-02-12-good-practices-random-number-generators.md

 excerpt_separator: <!--more-->
 ---

 Unless you are working on a problem where you can afford a true Random Number Generator (RNG), implementing something random means relying on a pseudo Random Number Generator.
-In this article I want to share what I have learnt about how to properly use a pseudo RNG and especially the ones available in numpy. <!--more--> I will assume that numpy 1.17 or greater is used.
+In this article I want to share what I have learnt about how to properly use a pseudo RNG and especially the ones available in [numpy](https://numpy.org/). <!--more--> I assume a certain knowledge of numpy and that numpy 1.17 or greater is used.
 The reason for this is that great new features were introduced in the [numpy.random](https://numpy.org/doc/1.18/reference/random/index.html) module in version 1.17.
-I also assume that `numpy` is imported as `np` and will use `np` in the rest of this article.
-As I will not talk about true RNGs, a RNG will always mean a pseudo RNG.
+As `numpy` is usually imported as `np`, I will sometimes use `np` instead of `numpy`.
+Finally, as I will not talk about true RNGs, RNG will always mean pseudo RNG in the rest of this blog post.

 <!---
 A lot of computation in machine learning rely on randomness, including data generation, data preprocessing, cross-validation, optimization algorithms such as stochastic gradient descent, random initialization (for instance for neural networks).
 One also wants to know whether his results hold independently of this randomness.
 Specifically, the results will most likely be true on average or with great probability.
 To assess the performance of his algorithm or idea, one usually repeats the experiment several times.